Executive Energy Leadership Academy

-The Leadership Program is designed for leaders with an interest in exploring renewable energy and energy efficiency technologies, applications, and issues.
-Participants travel to NREL's main campus in Golden, Colorado, for four multi-day sessions from June through September.
+The Energy Execs program is designed for leaders interested in exploring renewable energy and energy-efficiency technologies, applications, and issues.
+Participants travel to NREL's main campus in Golden, Colorado, for four multi-day sessions held from June through September.

-The program provides an in-depth look at solar and wind power, bioenergy and transportation, energy-efficient building technologies, and energy systems integration.
+The program provides an in-depth look at solar and wind power, bioenergy, hydrogen and transportation, energy-efficient building technologies, and energy systems integration.
 Course content includes information on performance characteristics of the technologies, economics, and analytical tools.

 - Briefings by world-renowned researchers and engineers

 Upon completing the program, participants will demonstrate what they've learned through a group project relating to the course content.

 The 2024 Energy Execs program will be held on the following dates: